 - Shoes must be worn at all times.
 House shoes/slippers or shoes creating a safety issue are not permitted.

 - The dress code is subject to change and all decisions made by the administrative staff are final.
 Failure to comply with principal request will be considered insubordination that may result in disciplinary consequences.

 - Dress code violations must be corrected before a student may return to class.
 Students that are unable to correct their dress code may be sent to ISS.

 - Determining the method of correction of the dress code violation will be the decision of the school administrators.
-Corrections include but are not limited to: placing a ‘cinch’ in belt loops to tighten waistband, changing into appropriate clothing, shaving facial hair, and removing prohibited items.
+Corrections include but are not limited to: placing a ‘cinch’ in belt loops to tighten waistband, changing into appropriate clothing, and removing prohibited items.

 - Students found in violation of the dress code for the same offense on the same day are committing a level 3 offense, insubordination, and are subject to disciplinary consequences according to the SBISD handbook.

 - Grade level offices will keep track of the number of dress code violations as discipline infractions.
 Repeated violations may result in detention, ISS, and/or suspension.